inform-us/requirements_specifications/content/iand?_buttons_floorplans.md

 **Rule 2:** Compliance measured at 13:00 hours each day.

 **Tip 1:** All targets ideally set at the same entry at the morning handover or on admission.

 **Tip 2:** If a target is not applicable, please select 'Not applicable'.

+**Tip2:** Targets refresh at 08:00 each day.
+Do not set targets before 08:00 or they will be counted as set from the previous day.